Franco-Greek defence agreement: Mutual defence clause

 Article 2 of the agreement stipulates: "The Parties shall provide each other with assistance, with all appropriate means at their disposal, if necessary by the use of armed force, if they jointly find that an armed aggression is taking place against the territory of one of the two, in accordance with Article 51 of the Charter of the United Nations".

 In October 2021, the French Ministry of Defence later issued a statement saying the agreement does not cover Exclusive Economic Zones (EEZs).
 They cited that, per the UN Convention on the Law of the Sea (of which both Greece and France are signatories), the EEZ is not part of the territory of a State.

 Atlantic Council, an American think tank in the field of international affairs, noted that "Article Two of their treaty looks much like NATO's Article Five".

 Defence procurement

 In addition to the alliance, Greece also announced the purchase of three frigates and three corvettes with an option to purchase a fourth of each at a later date.
 Delivery of them is slated to begin in 2024.

 Reactions

 Turkey was angered by its announcement and released a statement on 1 October saying "Greece's "maximalist maritime jurisdiction area and national airspace claims" were in contravention of international law and that it would strengthen Turkey's determination to protect its rights in the region."

 The United States embraced the agreement between Athens and Paris with a Department of State spokesperson saying "[the US] strongly supports Greece's role in creating stability in the region."
-Just weeks later, on 14 October, the United States and Greece expanded and indefinitely extended their existing bilateral defensive agreement, the US-Greece Mutual Defense Cooperation Agreement.
+Just weeks later, on 14 October, the United States and Greece expanded and indefinitely extended their existing bilateral defensive agreement.